Rules relevant to chapters 3 and 4.

-A payee is subject to nonresident alien (NRA) withholding only if it is a foreign person.
-A foreign person includes a nonresident alien individual, foreign corporation, foreign partnership, foreign trust, a foreign estate, and any other person that is not a U.S. person.
+A payee is subject to withholding only if it is a foreign person.
+A foreign person includes a nonresident alien individual, foreign corporation, foreign partnership, foreign trust, foreign estate, and any other person that is not a U.S. person.
 It also includes a foreign branch of a U.S. financial institution if the foreign branch is a qualified intermediary.
-Generally, the U.S. branch of a foreign corporation or partnership is treated as a foreign person.
+In most cases, the U.S. branch of a foreign corporation or partnership is treated as a foreign person.

 A nonresident alien is an individual who is not a U.S. citizen or a resident alien.
 A resident of a foreign country under the residence article of an income tax treaty is a nonresident alien individual for purposes of withholding.

+Married to U.S. citizen or resident alien.
 Nonresident alien individuals married to U.S. citizens or residents may choose to be treated as resident aliens for certain income tax purposes.
-However, these individuals are still subject to the NRA withholding rules that apply to nonresident aliens for all income except wages.
-Wages paid to these individuals are subject to the withholding rules that apply to U.S. citizens and residents and not the NRA withholding rules.
+However, these individuals are still subject to the chapter 3 withholding rules that apply to nonresident aliens for all income except wages.
+Wages paid to these individuals are subject to graduated withholding.
 Refer to Publication 15 Circular E, Employer's Tax Guide.

 The term "United States person" means: